Who is Healthcare Revenue Recovery Group, LLC?

 Healthcare Revenue Recovery Group (HRRG) is a debt collection agency located in Plantation, Florida.
 As you may have guessed, their focus is on collecting debt in the healthcare industry.

 You may see HRRG listed on your credit report as a collections account.
-This can happen if you forgot to pay a bill and your account was sent to a debt collector.
+This can happen when you forget to pay a bill.

 However, it is possible to have HRRG collections removed before 7 years, and you may not even have to pay it.

 (Debt collectors prefer that we didn’t tell you this, but it’s something you should know.)

 Lexington Law is a professional credit repair company that helps people fix their credit.